 Often we hesitate to pray big, bold prayers.

 Nevertheless, I prayed.
 I prayed for rain—torrential rain—the one thing that could extinguish the flames.
 And, that led me to think about a man in the Bible whose prayers made a difference to the weather—Elijah!
 He prayed and it didn’t rain for three and a half years.
 He prayed again and his prayers brought a downpour.

 As James 5:16 says: The earnest prayer of a righteous person has great power and produces wonderful results.
 There is a direct connection between our prayers and their effect.

-Having just said tremendous power is released through the passionate, heartfelt prayer of a godly believer, (James 5:16 – the same verse as above but from The Passion Translation) James immediately turns to Elijah.
+James, having just said tremendous power is released through the passionate, heartfelt prayer of a godly believer, (the same verse as above but from The Passion Translation) James immediately turned to Elijah.
 (Seems like I’m not the only one who associates big, bold prayers with Elijah!)
 But, James makes it clear that: Elijah was as human as we are.
 In other words, there was nothing special about Elijah.
 Only that he prayed earnestly.

 Pray Impossible Prayers

 If you’re feeling you’re not good enough, not holy enough, or there has to be something different in your life for impossible prayers to get answered, know that there doesn’t.